 There is no audited historical financial information on a standalone basis or audited reported segment information available for the UK Tower Business, as the UK Tower Business has historically been combined with other businesses of the Arqiva Group for purposes of financial reporting.
-Based on information provided by the Arqiva Group in connection with the Arqiva Acquisition, the Group projects the UK Tower Business is expected to generate up to an estimated GBP 170 million of annual Adjusted EBITDA (approximately €190 million).
+Based on information provided by the Arqiva Group in connection with the Arqiva Acquisition, the Group projects the UK Tower Business is expected to generate up to an estimated GBP 170 million of annual Adjusted EBITDA (approximately €190 million, assuming a GBP/€ 1.1 exchange rate).
 This expected annual Adjusted EBITDA is based on management's estimates, and is therefore subject to known and unknown risks, uncertainties, assumptions and other factors that could cause the projects' actual annual Adjusted EBITDA to materially differ from that expressed in, or suggested by, this forward-looking metric.
-For further information on forward-looking statements and why investors should not place on them undue reliance, see "Presentation of Financial and Other Information-Forward-looking statements".
-"Adjusted EBITDA" is an APM (as defined herein).
+For further information on forward-looking statements and why investors should not place on them undue reliance, see "Presentation of Financial and Other Information- Forward-looking statements".
+"Adjusted EBITDA" is an APMs (as defined herein).
 Please see "Presentation of Financial and Other Information-Alternative performance measures" for more information on this APM.

-The Group paid an aggregate consideration of approximately GBP 2 billion (\notin 2.2 billion) in connection with the Arqiva Acquisition.
-The Group has financed the Arqiva Acquisition with available cash (from a combination of the net proceeds from the offering of shares executed on November 5, 2019 and other sources) and the GBP 600,000 thousand term loan facility of the GBP Facilities (\notin 660 million) (see "Operating and Financial Review- Liquidity and capital Resources- Borrowings" and Note 2 to the 2020 Audited Consolidated Financial Statements).
+The Group paid an aggregate consideration of approximately GBP 2 billion ($\[mathcar[e]\]$ 2.2 billion, assuming a GBP/ $\[mathcar[e]\]$ 1.1 exchange rate) in connection with the Arqiva Acquisition.
+The Group has financed the Arqiva Acquisition with available cash amounting to $\[mathcar[e]\]$ 1,375,000 thousand (from a combination of the net proceeds from the offering of shares executed on November 5, 2019 and other sources), GBP 150,000 thousand from two existing credit facilities ($\[mathcar[e]\]$ 1.1 exchange rate) and the GBP 600,000 thousand term loan facility of the GBP Facilities ($\[mathcar[e]\]$ 660 million, assuming a GBP/ $\[mathcar[e]\]$ 1.1 exchange rate) (see "Operating and Financial Review-Liquidity and capital Resources-Borrowings").

-Certain Cellnex and Arqiva group companies have entered into several agreements in the context of the Arqiva Acquisition, including those explained below.
+Certain Cellnex and Arqiva group companies have entered into several agreements in the context of the Arqiva Acquisition, including: